-- Bad Liar: Vinnie is a consummate liar, but sometimes he paints himself in a corner.
+- Bad Liar: Vinnie is a consummate liar who can say anything with a straight face, but he's not always very good at coming up with the lies themselves.
 "Why do you need 25 copies of it?"
 "In case I want to read it more than once!"

 - Belligerent Sexual Tension: Shown between Barney and Hannah when they first meet.

 - Bilingual Bonus: Vinnie's (probably fictional) dog is named "Fongool."
 Hannah's reaction to this indicates she not only understood it, but provides context for the audience that this was Not A Nice Thing To Name A Dog.

 - Blasting It out of Their Hands: Despite claiming that he Doesn't Like Guns, Vinnie proves to be quite the sharpshooter when dealing with the two hit men:

 Barney: "I thought you said y—"

 - Blatant Lies: Vinnie is pretty shameless about stating obvious lies with a straight face.

 - Character Development: Vinnie becomes more responsible and it's implied he really does come to love and care about the town.
 Barney loosens up and learns to enjoy his life.